 - Death Benefit: Life insurance proceeds are not taxable to beneficiaries.

-- Loans: Loans taken against a permanent life insurance policy can be tax-free.
-If an insurance policy is canceled or lapses, any loans that have not been paid back could be taxable if the outstanding balance is more than what you have paid into the policy.
+- Loans: Policy loans against a permanent life insurance policy can be tax-free.
+If an insurance policy is canceled or lapses, any outstanding loans that have not been paid back could be taxable if the outstanding balance is more than what you have paid into the policy.
+Loan interest will be owed as well.

 - Cash Value: The cash value component in a permanent policy can earn taxable interest, and the interest will not be taxed until a withdrawal is taken.